 King Drupad of Panchal vowed to kill the man who was once his best friend, Drona out of enmity and hatred.
 Hence he wished for a son who would one day grow up and kill his enemy.
 He performed a putrayeshti yagya to beget a son for this purpose.
 Such detrimental thoughts should always be destroyed immediately.

 Kriya Shakti– Kriya means to do, shakti means power- the power and force to perform actions.
 Some people have more energy and force to work than others.
 The reason for this is that both the body and mind of such people are robust and healthy and they are in tune with nature’s powers.
 Such people not only perform better than others but they also produce better results in shorter duration because of their kriya shakti.

 All the three shaktis are divine powers only but its uses are different.
 We need to become aware of these three latent powers in us.
 These shaktis push us to move up in great strides on the spiritual path and we are transformed quickly.
 We need all these shaktis as we progress our way up.
 They should be cultivated and increased by the practice of concentration and meditation.

-The yogis know about these hidden powers and they practice austerity, contemplation, reading scriptures, doing service or seva, giving up all the vices to purify their being.
-No wonder their consciousness is cleaner, purer and higher than the masses.
+The yogis know about these hidden powers and they practice austerity, contemplation, read scriptures, do service or seva, give up all the vices to purify their being.
+No wonder their consciousness is cleaner, purer and superior than the masses.